 Improving Prospects For Promotion

-A good English A Level result is essential for those looking to further their studies in the subject, for instance if enrolling on a degree course linked to English.
-It may be that you wish to specialise in a certain field for work purposes but need a higher A Level grade in order to be accepted on your chosen further education course.
+A good English A Level result is essential for those looking to further their studies in the subject over the years, for instance, if enrolling on a degree course linked to English.
+It may be that you wish to specialise in a certain field for work purposes but need a higher A Level grade in order to be gain entry on your chosen further education course.

 Alternatively, you may be applying for jobs and finding that your core subject grades are letting you down or hindering your ability to secure those big promotions.
-Whether you want to re-sit your A Level English exam, or simply enhance your qualifications with an additional level of study, a good grade in English will do wonders for your CV.
+Whether you want to re-sit your A Level English exam in reading and writing, or simply enhance your qualifications with an additional level of study, a good grade in English will do wonders for your CV.

 Benefits For Near-Retirement or Retirement-Aged Students